jashkenas/coffeescript/documentation/sections/breaking_changes_classes.md

   constructor: -> this  # Throws a compiler error
 ```

 ES2015 classes don’t allow bound (fat arrow) methods.
-The CoffeeScript compiler goes through some contortions to preserve support for them, but one thing that can’t be accomodated is calling a bound method before it is bound:
+The CoffeeScript compiler goes through some contortions to preserve support for them, but one thing that can’t be accommodated is calling a bound method before it is bound:

 ```coffee
 class Base